-Transfer of title and copyright (or deposit on indefinite loan) can only be done by the legal owner or by a legally appointed intermediary (e.g. executor, agent or legal representative).
+Transfer of title and any relevant rights (or deposit on indefinite loan) can only be done by the legal owner or by a legally appointed intermediary (e.g. executor, agent or legal representative).

-Acquisitions outside the current stated policy will only be made in very exceptional circumstances, and then only after proper consideration by the Senior Management Team following a strong recommendation from the curatorial team and having regard to the interests of other museums.
+Acquisitions outside the current stated policy will only be made in very exceptional circumstances, and then only after proper consideration by the Senior Management Team following a strong recommendation from the museum collections teams and having regard to the interests of other museums.

-8.1.6 Curatorial Selection
+8.5 Curatorial Selection